 Posted 2 Dec

-UP CLOSE – ON US is all about how the external world shapes our inner states, from the tangible – like objects and faces, to the intangible – like music and memories.
+This online exhibition is all about how the external world shapes our inner states, from the tangible – like objects and faces, to the intangible – like music and memories.
 What else are the five senses for?
 Whether through taste, touch, sight, smell, or sound, there is never a moment where our perceptions and actions are not informed by the world around us.
 Think of it like a complicated love triangle.
 Between your body’s physiological processes, your brain’s cognition and emotion, and the external world moulded by your actions, what’s happening inside and outside of us is intertwined in a reciprocal exchange; each one wanting a piece of the other, all the time.

-Before Your Eyes is a game that perfectly captures the essence of ON US.
+Is a game that perfectly captures the essence of ON US.
 As a simple yet hard-hitting adventure, it’s sure to evoke wide-eyed revelation and nostalgia-tinged contemplation.
 Distinctively controlled by nothing but eyes and with only 1.5 hours of gameplay, it’s clear that indie game maker collective GoodbyeWorld Games prioritized quality over quantity.

 Beginning your journey on a ferry in the middle of the sea, this game is played from a first-person perspective with no way to tell what you look like.
 One minute in though and a benevolent ferryman points out your bright and shiny appearance.
 No hands to shake with, no mouth to communicate with, no distinguishable characteristics to call your own.
 Being in a human-shaped flesh suit never felt more comforting.
 Looming ominously in the distance behind bobbing waves – waves that make up the ocean of souls you are floating across – is a tower.
 The gatekeeper, housed inside, holds the key to your fate as a purgatorial ocean-dweller or immortal citizen of the great city.
 Abruptly interrupting your approach to the gatekeepers judgement however is a portal through space and time where, no longer formless and at sea, you are transported to your earliest earthly memory as Benny, the protagonist.